Create an Atlas

 The idea is that an organization first has stakeholders that require changes to the company because of the strategy and a new business model.

-The architects create this part of the atlas first and in iterations and in interaction with the stakeholders.
+The architects create this part of the Atlas in iterations and interaction with the stakeholders.

-Next, they design the architecture in line with the strategy and business model and also interactively with the stakeholders in iterations.
-Also, a process diagram is used here to communicate how people can make effective use of architecture artifacts (products).
+Next, they design the architecture in line with the strategy and business model and interactively with the stakeholders in iterations.
+Also, a process diagram is used here to communicate how people can effectively use architecture artifacts (products).

-Finally, the architects add information that shows how the projects could or should make use of the principles and standards coming from the architectures.
+Finally, the architects add information showing how the projects could or should use the principles and standards coming from the architectures.

-Note: you can have any page structure you like in the Atlas.
+Note: you can have any page structure in the Atlas.